bunup/bunup/docs/docs/guide/typescript-declarations.md

 :::

-When enabled, minification preserves public (exported) API names while minifying internal type names and removes documentation comments.
-This provides significant size reduction especially for large declaration files, making it valuable when bundle size is a priority and JSDoc comments aren't essential.
+Minifying TypeScript declarations is uncommon, but bunup supports it.
+When enabled, minification keeps public (exported) API names intact, shortens internal type names, and removes documentation comments.
+This can greatly reduce file size, which is useful if bundle size matters and you don't need JSDoc or readable type definitions for consumers.

 ### Example